 - Skipping comms recovery — the fix matters but the public reply matters too.

-- Cross-reference review themes with support tickets — convergence increases confidence.
+- Cross-reference review themes with support tickets; convergence raises your confidence.

-- Tag every cluster with severity AND frequency; both matter for prioritization.
+- Tag every cluster with severity AND frequency; both drive prioritization.

-- Compare global vs locale-specific patterns; regional issues hide in global averages.
+- Compare global vs locale-specific patterns; regional issues hide inside global averages.

 FAQ

-- How many reviews do I need to cluster?: A minimum of 50 for meaningful root-cause clusters.
-With under 50, read each one individually.
+- How many reviews do I need to cluster?: At least 50 for meaningful root-cause clusters.
+Under 50, read each one individually — clustering noise looks like signal at small N.

 - How do I tell a bug spike from a UX problem?: Bug spikes correlate to release dates; UX problems persist across releases.
-Use template 2 to map.
+Use prompt 2 to map reviews to releases.

 - Should I act on a single passionate review?: Only if it describes a clear bug others might hit silently.
-Otherwise wait for the cluster.
+Otherwise wait for the cluster to form.

-- Can AI predict which fix will lift the rating most?: It can estimate, but the right metric is post-fix rating velocity in the 4 weeks after release.
-Verify, do not assume.
+- Can AI predict which fix will lift the rating most?: It can estimate, but the real signal is post-fix rating velocity in the 4 weeks after release.
+Verify; do not assume.

-- What if reviews contradict each other?: Contradiction usually means a polarizing feature or segment-specific issue.
-Use template 4 (persona matrix) to disentangle.
+- What if reviews contradict each other?: Contradiction usually means a polarizing feature or a segment-specific issue.
+Use prompt 4 (persona matrix) to disentangle paid vs free or new vs power users.